 9. Billy Crystal and Rob Reiner have been good friends since 1975.

-They met when they played best friends on All in the Family.
+Reiner and Crystal met when they played best friends on All in the Family.
 Many conversations between Harry and his best male friend Jess, played by Bruno Kirby, were inspired by the friendship between Crystal and Reiner.
 So were the scenes in which Harry and Sally watch the same movie from different apartments.
-Bromance, anyone?

-Meanwhile, Carrie Fisher, who plays Sally's best female friend Marie, is BFFs with Reiner's ex-wife Penny Marshall.
-Hmmm, wonder if that ever got awkward...
+Meanwhile, the late Carrie Fisher, who played Sally's best female friend Marie, was BFFs with Reiner's ex-wife Penny Marshall.

-10. The split-screen scenes are an ironic homage to 1959's Pillow Talk.
+10. The split-screen scenes in When Harry Met Sally... are an ironic homage to 1959's Pillow Talk.

 At the time Pillow Talk was made, the Motion Picture Production Code, also known as the Hays Code, set moral guidelines for all the films released by major studios.
-Movies weren't allowed to show a couple in bed (or bath or beyond) together, or any sort of sexual relationship between unmarried partners.
+Movies weren't allowed to show a couple in bed together, or any sort of sexual relationship between unmarried partners.
 (The code was abandoned in 1968.)
-Harry and Sally were kept apart to show how close they were as "just friends."
+Harry and Sally were kept apart to show how close they were as "just friends.

-11. Estelle Reiner, the director's mother, had one line—and it was probably the movie's most memorable.
+11. Rob Reiner's mother, Estelle, had one line—and it's probably the film's most memorable quote.

-This sign appears above the table where it was shot:
+There's a sign above the table where the famous scene was shot.

 Watch closely at 0:29; Ryan laughs out of character and looks at Reiner off-camera.
 The director decided to keep the scene.

-The film was up against the summer blockbusters Batman, Ghostbusters II, Licence to Kill, and Indiana Jones and the Last Crusade.
-When Harry Met Sally opened in just 41 theaters on July 12, grossing $1 million.
+The film was up against a number of summer blockbusters, including Batman, Ghostbusters II, Licence to Kill, and Indiana Jones and the Last Crusade.
+When Harry Met Sally... opened in just 41 theaters on July 12, grossing $1 million.
 It opened nationwide July 21.
-And the rest is romantic comedy history.
+And the rest is rom-com history.

-Additional Sources: DVD Commentary by Nora Ephron and Rob Reiner
+Additional Source: DVD Commentary by Nora Ephron and Rob Reiner